Welcome to Gene's web pages. Here you will find some of the things that make

 at any point are the biggest threats to freedom in america that have existed

-people the chance to further their self serving agenda.
+deny these people the chance to further their self serving agenda.

 I have been a fan of the TRS-80 Color Computer since its 4k of ram days in